KittyGiraudel/site/_posts/2016-10-13-css-hide-and-seek.md

 **Or how to visually hide some text while keeping it accessible.**

-And even if I find this stupid — hiding text from some users but not others seems inherently wrong from an accessibility stand point to me — it’s a recurring need.
+And even if I find this stupid—hiding text from some users but not others seems inherently wrong from an accessibility stand point to me—it’s a recurring need.

 There are many ways of doing this, that I won’t detail here.
 For the past few years, I’ve been using this technique from [Thierry Koblentz](https://twitter.com/thierrykoblentz) described on [Yahoo!’s dev blog](https://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html).
-It’s by far the most comprehensive, and — to my knowledge — the only way supporting <abbr title="Right To Left">RTL</abbr> text orientation.
+It’s by far the most comprehensive, and—to my knowledge—the only way supporting <abbr title="Right To Left">RTL</abbr> text orientation.

 Unfortunately it’s not without issue anymore.